31 Great Jobs for Autistic People in a Huge Range of Industries

 31 Good Jobs for Autistic Adults

 Looking to be inspired in your career exploration?
-Here are more than two dozen examples of possible jobs for people with autism, along with the median wages (yearly, in most cases) for each one:
+Here are more than two dozen examples of possible jobs for people with autism.

 There's a reason why autism and computer programming are linked in many people's minds.
 The logic-based world of software development offers plenty of appealing (and often high-paying) jobs for people with Asperger's or ASD who have good analytical and problem-solving abilities.
 Most positions require a bachelor's degree in computer science or software engineering.

 If you enjoy delving deep into math and statistics, you might want to consider a career as an actuary.
 These professionals determine the likelihood that a negative event will occur and calculate the financial fallout that could result if it did.
 Their job is to help insurance companies set appropriate premiums and manage risk.